 Other causes of neuropathy

 Although chemotherapy is the most common cause of peripheral neuropathy, other treatments sometimes can lead to neuropathy as well.
 Surgery and radiation therapy also may cause damage to nerves in the chest and underarm areas, which can lead to neuropathic symptoms such as pain, numbness, tingling, and/or increased sensitivity in those areas.
-Perjeta (chemical name: pertuzumab) and Kadcyla (chemical name: T-DM1), targeted therapies, can also cause neuropathy.
+Perjeta (chemical name: pertuzumab), Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine), and Ogivri (chemical name: trastuzumab-dkst), targeted therapies, can also cause neuropathy.

 Advanced breast cancer can cause peripheral neuropathy if it grows into, on, or along the nerves — such as the nerves around lymph nodes, or nerves connected to the brain or spinal cord — where it can interfere with signals going out to the peripheral nervous system.
 Symptoms would depend on which nerves are affected.